nabiloo19/Worddd-TranslationWebApp/README.md

 is a Vue JS Web Application that does Translation Services to more than 10 languages.

-It used Vuetify as the front end and Yandix as the API for translation services.
+It uses Vuetify as the front end and Yandix as the API for translation services.

 Is hosted on Firebase [Check it out](https://worddd-webapp.firebaseapp.com)